etclabscore/go-orphan-tracker/README.md

 - `offset` This query parameter offsets the blocks returned.
 Its value should be an integer.
 Default is `0`.

-- `orphan` This query parameter defines a boolean value which defines a filter condition for the returned blocks. `orphan=false` will return canonical blocks. `orphan=true` will return orphan blocks.
-Default is _undefined_, which returns both.
+- `orphan` This query parameter defines a boolean value which defines a filter condition for the returned blocks. `orphan=0` will return canonical blocks. `orphan=1` will return orphan blocks.
+Default is _undefined_, which returns both.**n**

 - `include_txes` This query parameter enables/disables the inclusion of transactions in the response.
 Transactions are included by default.
 To disable, use `?include_txes=false`.